sensible-hq/sensible-docs/readme-sync/v0/domain-specific-validation/100 - domain-validation-introduction.md

-Quality control your data extractions by writing document-specific validation tests in  [json logic](https://jsonlogic.com/).
+Quality control your data extractions by writing document-specific validation tests in  [JsonLogic](https://jsonlogic.com/).
 Sensible's extractions are deterministic: a Sensible config always returns the same output for a given PDF input.
 Given this determinism, confidence intervals don't make any sense as a measure of extraction quality.
 Instead, use tests like the following example to quantify your extraction quality, then write your own logic based on the tests, for example:

 - Pass a PDF extraction automatically through your pipeline if there are no errors and only 10% of warnings tests are triggered
 - Flag a PDF extraction for human review if 5% of error tests are triggered